Home Info Scrapbook Contact

 Brand: SubwayProject: Various

-Subway makes sandwiches — big ones.
-Over the past year, I’ve been leading a brand overhaul that’s taken their crave appeal to new heights across the UK and EMEA.
-The work has helped move the brand from consecutive years in the red to growth again.
+Subway makes sandwiches—big ones.
+Over the past year, I’ve led a brand overhaul that has taken its appeal to new heights across the UK and EMEA.
+The work has helped move the brand from consecutive years in the red back to growth.
 Here’s a small selection of what we’ve created together.

 Advertising a game